Live from the Southern Command in sunny South Florida.

 Here's what basically they did.

-What they do is claim credits for multiple dependents under their support in their quote unquote their U.S. household.
+What they do is claim credits for multiple dependents under their support in their quote-unquote their U.S. household.

 And they get enormous cash refunds because not enough has been withheld from their paychecks.

-They've got all these dependents, but on their W4, they didn't put enough dependents down.
+But on their W-4, they didn't put enough dependents down.

-So for example, one illegal immigrant's tax return showed income of over 14,000, and the refund was over 10,300 because of all the dependents that were not accounted for in the withholding table during each pay period.
+So, for example, One illegal immigrant's tax return showed income of over $14,000 and the refund was over $10,300 because of all the dependents that were not accounted for in the withholding table during each pay period.

-And I it's S-E-G-A-L-L.
+And it's S-E-G-A-L-L.

 I don't know if I'm pronouncing his name right.

-Have skyrocketed during the last ten years from $161 million in 2001 to a total amount refunded in the form of credits, cash refunds that totaled 4.2 billion dollars in tax year 2010.
+But his investigation revealed that claims for additional child tax credits by ITIN filers, the illegal immigrant filers, have skyrocketed during the last 10 years from $161 million in 2001 to a total amount refunded in the form of credits, cash refunds,

-And furthermore, according to the report from the TV uh reporter, says the IRS cannot change the system unless it gets permission from Congress.
+And furthermore, according to the report from the TV reporter, says the IRS cannot change the system unless it gets permission from Congress.

 It's a loophole, and closing it requires lawmakers to pass a new law specifically excluding illegal immigrants from claiming additional child tax credits.

-Well, I don't think that's gonna happen.
+Well, I don't think that's going to happen.

 Do you?